 March 16-20, 2020

-The main objective of the winter school is to deliver an organic treatment of theoretical and practical knowledge so as to enable participants to design surveys and employ experimental methods.
+The main objective of the Winter School is to deliver theoretical and practical knowledge so as to enable participants to design surveys and employ experimental methods.
 More specifically, this school serves as an introduction to state-of-the-art methods to address marketing research questions related to preferences, willingness to pay, and choice.
-Underlying psychographic determinants are also covered.
+Underlying drivers are also covered.
 In addition, delegates will be familiarized with state-of-the-art software, and design their own practice experiment through hands-on training.
-As such, the Winter School is an opportunity for young scholars who want to learn these methods to incorporate them in their theses, for experienced academics who want to include this in their research agendas, as well as, for practitioners to enhance their own business-practices.
+As such, the Winter School is an opportunity for young scholars who want to learn these methods to incorporate them in their thesis, for experienced academics who want to include this in their research agenda, as well as, for practitioners to enhance their own business-practice.

 The Winter School will take place at Arizona State University.
 Taught by experts from Arizona State University, Cornell University, Michigan State University, Purdue University, and Susquehanna University, the school will consist of a variety of lectures, software introduction, and hands-on training.
 Fusing knowledge from agribusiness, agricultural economics, consumer studies, marketing and applied economics the school will cover the basics required for successfully using surveys and experiments in research studies.
 This includes designing stand-alone or accompanying surveys, choice experiments, and auctions to collect data; as well as, related data analyses, interpretation of results, and deriving recommendations to stakeholders.
 After completing this Winter School, the participant will be able to design a survey instruments, stated choice experiments, and auctions.
 In addition, the participants will be able to analyze survey data using multi-variate methods, stated choice data by estimating discrete choice models, and auction data using Tobit models.
 Furthermore, the curriculum includes how to assess published evidence, interpret results and derive recommendations for stakeholders.